Skip to main content

 create-incident

-Create a new Datadog incident by providing a title and specifying whether customers are impacted, with optional scope details.
+Create a Datadog incident by specifying a title and indicating whether customers are impacted.
+Optionally provide an impact summary if customers are affected.

 Instructions